 What This Change Means

-All this does not mean that if the visa stamp has expired, people must engage in additional travel or suddenly leave the U.S. to get the visa renewed.
-The visa is merely a travel document which is needed purely for entry into the U.S. Hence, people need to apply for a new stamp at a U.S. consulate, only when they leave the U.S. and want to reenter.
-Unfortunately with the demise of the revalidation service this option is no longer available.
+This does not mean that if the visa stamp has expired, people must engage in additional travel or suddenly leave the U.S. to get the visa renewed.
+The visa is merely a travel document which is needed for entry into the U.S. Hence, people need to apply for a new stamp at a U.S. consulate only when they leave the U.S. and need to reenter.

-If you are a nonimmigrant looking at renewing your visa, you could apply as a Third Country National at the border.
-Read the Article Apply for Third Country Visa at the border to understand more about the risks involved with such applications.
+If you are a nonimmigrant looking at renewing your visa, you could apply as a Third Country National at the Canadian or Mexican border.
+Read the Article Apply for Third Country Visa at the border to understand more about the possibilities and risks involved with such applications.

 What VisaPro Customers Are Saying